queueit/KnownUser.V3.Lua/README.md

 ## Implementation

 ### Apache

-#### Quick start - using Apache config
-A quick way to get started is to use the ready-made example using Apache httpd handler *[ApacheHandlerUsingConfigFromFile](Examples/ApacheHandlerUsingConfigFromFile.lua)*.
+A quick way to get started is to use the ready-made example *[ApacheHandlerUsingConfigFromFile](Examples/ApacheHandlerUsingConfigFromFile.lua)* using Apache httpd handler.
 It ships with the SDK and allows for an easy setup without having to implement a custom Lua handler.
 All the configuration is done in Apache httpd configuration (for example in `httpd.conf` or `apache2.conf`).